coveo/source.coveo.com/_posts/2017-12-01-testing-custom-component.md

 We have added a simple test to ensure that the tests are run.
 Execute the `npm run test` command (defined in the `coveo-search-ui-seed`'s `package.json` file) and validate that your test is executed (and passing 🙏).

-`Mock.basicComponentSetup<CoveoFeelingLucky>(CoveoFeelingLucky);` is a utility that creates the given component with a mocked environment. `feelingLucky` is now an object that has two properties, `cmp` and `env`.
+`Mock.basicComponentSetup<CoveoFeelingLucky>(CoveoFeelingLucky);` is a utility that creates the given component with a mocked environment. `feelingLucky` is now an object that has two properties: `cmp` and `env`.

 `cmp` should be used when you want to interact with the component.

-`env` should be used when you want to interface with the environment.
+`env` should be used when you want to interact with the environment.

 ## Our first tests